 So if one end pulls up, the secured opposite end pulls the body’s frame back down.
 Then as you drive, the bar is constantly adjusting by pulling the higher side back down to level the ride.
 Thus the driver experiences increased cornering ability and an overall smoother ride.

 What Suspension Modification is Right for You?

-Hopefully our experience and thought processes give you some ideas to check out when determining you own next steps!
-For us, Timbrens are our current solution.
+Hopefully, our experience and thought processes give you some ideas to check out when determining your own next steps!
+Timbrens are our current solution.
 And we’re happy with them.
 But who knows what the future brings?
 We’re always looking for the smoothest, safest ride.